earthquakesan/borg-lab/README.md

 borgmatic extract --archive client-2019-11-12T05:51:06.582587 --restore-path var/log/syslog
 ```

 Every client has access only to its' own repository.
 The repository key is stored in credentials/ directory after initialization (generated on provision).
+One repository per client (host) is required, as client acquires a lock on a repository during the sync (i.e. parallel sync of multiple clients to one repo is not possible).

 ## Access Backups from the backup machine